4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_90_Picture_36.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The data points and labels are not available in the provided image, so the above table is empty.
+If you provide the actual image, I can help you extract the data and create the table.

 #### **Accelerating Equitable Health Research**

 Many communities are currently underrepresented in medical research.
 As a result, less is known about their health and ways to provide them with the best care.
 In September 2023, we began a partnership with the National Institutes of Health (NIH) to raise awareness of their All of Us Research Program, an effort to collect and study data from people living in the U.S. to build one of the most diverse health databases in history.
 This initiative focuses on accelerating precision medicine research, increasing health equity, and providing DNA results to participants.
 In support of this work, All of Us works closely with organizations with deep ties to communities that have been historically underrepresented in biomedical research.